2016 Melbourne Storm season

-For the first time in the Club's history, Storm kept their opponents scoreless in consecutive weeks, first on ANZAC Day against the Warriors (42-0) then the Titans a week later (38-0).
-Round 10 saw the Melbourne take part in the first ever NRL Double Header in front of 52,347 fans at Suncorp Stadium – the largest non-finals crowd of the season.
+For the first time in the club's history, Storm kept their opponents scoreless in consecutive weeks, first on ANZAC Day against the Warriors (42–0) then the Titans a week later (38–0).
+Round 10 saw the Melbourne take part in their first ever NRL Double Header in front of 52,347 fans at Suncorp Stadium — the largest non-finals crowd of the season.
 That night Cameron Smith helped Storm to a thrilling one-point win over the Cowboys with a field goal in the 71st minute.
-Melbourne then went through the Origin period with a 5-1 record, its best performance during that part of a season in six years.
+Melbourne then went through the Origin period with a 5–1 record, its best performance during that part of a season in six years.
 Big away wins over the Roosters and Broncos by 46 and 42 points respectively were the highlights.
 Vunivalu scored three tries that night against Brisbane to make it 16 tries from his opening 10 games.
 The 20-year-old ultimately finished with 23 for the season to finish the year as the NRL's leading try scorer and break Storm's try-scoring record.
-The final game of the season saw the men in purple clinch the Club's first Minor Premiership since 2011 with a 26-6 win over Cronulla.
-They backed up their efforts in Week One of the finals, defeating reigning premiers North Queensland 16-10.
-After earning a week off, Craig Bellamy's side booked their place in a sixth Grand Final in 11 years, narrowly defeating the Canberra Raiders 14-12.
-That game also broke a new record for Storm as it was the first time in history the Club recorded four consecutive home crowds of 20,000-plus.
+The final game of the season saw the men in purple clinch the club's first minor premiership since 2011 with a 26–6 win over Cronulla.
+They backed up their efforts in the first week of the finals, defeating reigning premiers North Queensland 16–10.
+After earning a week off, Craig Bellamy's side booked their place in a sixth Grand Final in 11 years, narrowly defeating the Canberra Raiders 14–12.
+That game also broke a new record for Storm as it was the first time in history the club recorded four consecutive home crowds of 20,000-plus.

-Storm then gave their absolute all against the Sharks in the Grand Final and took the lead with 15 minutes to play.
-However, they were ultimately pipped for the top prize, going down 14-12.
+Storm then gave their absolute all against the Sharks in the 2016 NRL Grand Final and took the lead with 15 minutes to play.
+However, they were ultimately pipped for the top prize, going down 14–12.